elin1923/My-Lifeguard-Rotation/README.md

 - Color in the current time and display who is on stand

 ## Stretch Goals
+- Allow the user to input parameters (rotation duration, number of rotations, stands per rotation)
+- Grey out timestamps in the past

 ## Post Project Reflection
 ## Sources Used